realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 narnia3@gibson:/tmp$ echo $d
 /tmp/***************************/tmp

-# Make those folder with -p flag denotes parent dir
+# Make those folder with -p flag denotes parent in dir commmand which means it creates every folders for mentioned path if not existing

 narnia3@gibson:/tmp$ mkdir -p $d

-# Make soft link or symbolic link with next flag to current pwd
+# Make soft link or symbolic link with next flag to current pwd with file
 narnia3@gibson:/tmp$ ln -s /etc/narnia_pass/narnia4 $d/get

 # we haven't create get file so make one and gave perm for all users